Master & PHD in International Relations / Political Science

 The Graduate Institute strives to support talented scholars from around the world.
-Affordable tuition fees and financial aid enable our MA and PhD students to complete their studies with less pressure.
+Affordable tuition fees and financial aid enable our master and PhD students to complete their studies with less pressure.

 90% of our students find work within four months of graduation.
 Recent alumni have secured employment with the United Nations, European Commission, Médecins Sans Frontières, HSBC, World Economic Forum, UBS and elsewhere.
 Others have taken up doctoral, post-doctoral or faculty positions at Cambridge University, Harvard, Sciences Po, Oxford University, Princeton and LSE, to mention just a few.
 Learn more